Chloride: Production

 Basic membrane cell used in the electrolysis of brine.
-At the anode (A), chloride (Cl^{−}) is oxidized to chlorine.
-The ion-selective membrane (B) allows the counterion Na^{+} to freely flow across, but prevents anions such as hydroxide (OH^{−}) and chloride from diffusing across.
+At the anode (A), chloride (Cl-) is oxidized to chlorine.
+The ion-selective membrane (B) allows the counterion Na+ to freely flow across, but prevents anions such as hydroxide (OH-) and chloride from diffusing across.
 At the cathode (C), water is reduced to hydroxide and hydrogen gas.

 Examples and uses

 An example is table salt, which is sodium chloride with the chemical formula NaCl.
-In water, it dissociates into Na^{+} and Cl^{−} ions.
+In water, it dissociates into Na+ and Cl- ions.
 Salts such as calcium chloride, magnesium chloride, potassium chloride have varied uses ranging from medical treatments to cement formation.

-Calcium chloride (CaCl_{2}) is a salt that is marketed in pellet form for removing dampness from rooms and lawn care.
+Calcium chloride (CaCl2) is a salt that is marketed in pellet form for removing dampness from rooms and lawn care.
 Calcium chloride is also used for maintaining unpaved roads and for fortifying roadbases for new construction.
 In addition, calcium chloride is widely used as a de-icer, since it is effective in lowering the melting point when applied to ice.

 Examples of covalently-bonded chlorides are phosphorus trichloride, phosphorus pentachloride, and thionyl chloride, all three of which are reactive chlorinating reagents.